Let a New Orleans Boat Accident Attorney Pursue Justice for You and Your Loved Ones

 Although most boat accidents occur as a result of someone’s negligence on the water, a thorough investigation of the accident may reveal that a product defect in the watercraft caused the accident and resulting injuries.
 Where a defect in the product has been found, your claim may be against the actual manufacturer of the product or if the manufacturer used parts in their boat or jet ski that were produced by a third-party manufacturer, you may have a claim against them as well.

 In such cases, experts may be used to bolster your case by showing that accidents, such as the one you were involved in, do not often occur unless there was something wrong with the watercraft in use at the time.
-It may be a defect in the product.
+It may be a defect in the product and you’ll need the help of a New Orleans boat accident attorney to evaluate your opportunities for compensation.

-The Bloom Legal Advantage: Contact Our New Orleans Boating Accident Lawyer Today
+The Bloom Legal Advantage: Contact Our New Orleans Boat Accident Attorney Today

 With a variety of legal claims to be made and compensation to be sought, Bloom Legal will fight to get you what you deserve when you have been affected by an accident on the water.
-Contact an experienced New Orleans boating accident lawyer at Bloom Legal today at 504-599-9997 or through our contact form to discuss the details of your claim.
+Contact an experienced New Orleans boat accident attorney at Bloom Legal today at 504-599-9997 or through our contact form to discuss the details of your claim.

 Hear What Our Clients Have To Say